We are hiring now!

 Pricing - Employment

-Work is charged at an hourly rate of £250 plus VAT.
-It may be possible to agree fee limits and to fix fees depending on the work involved, this can be discussed and agreed at initial interview.
+Gerard's work is charged at an hourly rate of £325 plus VAT (at a rate of 20%) whilst Kerry's work is charged at an hourly rate of £195 plus VAT (at a rate of 20%).
+It may be possible to agree fee limits and to fix fees depending on the work involved.
+This can be discussed and agreed at initial interview.

-Fixed fee appointments are available at £150 plus VAT to include reviewing papers, and half hour face to face or telephone conference meetings.
+Fixed fee appointments are available at £160 plus VAT (at a rate of 20%) to include reviewing papers, and half hour face to face or telephone conference meetings.

 The low cost fee for fixed fee meetings does not include time reviewing lengthy bundles of papers and does not include written advice.

-For more information and hourly rates refer to A Guide to Standard Legal Costs.
+For more information refer to A Guide to Standard Legal Costs and see later "What Happens Next".

 (Unfair/Wrongful Dismissal)